-- In medium mixing bowl combine shredded zucchini, egg substitute, vegetable oil, lemon juice, and lemon zest, stirring to combine.
+- In a medium mixing bowl combine shredded zucchini, egg substitute, vegetable oil, lemon juice, and lemon zest, stirring to combine.
 Add to flour mixture and stir until moistened.

 - Fill each baking cup with an equal amount of batter.

-- Bake on center oven rack for 20 minutes or until golden and toothpick comes out dry.
+- Bake on the center oven rack for 20 minutes or until golden and toothpick comes out dry.

 - Remove muffins from oven to wire rack and allow to cool.